Contact The Council:

 b.
 Fully-remote meetings are open to the public and arrangements must be conducted such that the public can hear the meeting while it is occurring, subject to the requirements of RCW 42.30.

 2. In times of non-emergency, the City Council prefers and recognizes the value of in-person attendance at meetings as integral to public service.
-However, remote attendance by a Councilmember not physically able to be present, whether for all or part of a meeting, is allowed subject to the following provisions:
+However, remote attendance by a Councilmember not physically able to be present, whether for all or part of a meeting, is allowed subject to the following provision:

 a.
 Councilmembers may attend remotely a maximum of five Regular or Committee of the Whole meetings per calendar year; provided the Council may, by majority vote, allow a Councilmember to attend additional meetings remotely in excess of five per year due to medical or other factors beyond the individual’s control.